Jirawah/HTML-CSS-Revisited-Best-Practices-and-Structure/README.txt

                                     #######################################

-This exercise was very interesting and gave me a better overall understanding of the use of linked HTML. at CSS.
+This exercise was very interesting and gave me a better overall understanding of the use of linked HTML at CSS.
 Indeed, thanks to a clean structure of the HTML and well-adjusted CSS selectors, the two codes one by one side by side were easy to read and understand.